allenai/scholarphi/README.md

 # Build instructions

 The React app is implemented in the `src/` directory.
-You should (in theory: TODO Andrew verify) be able to test it standalone by running:
+You can test it standalone by running:

 ```bash
 npm run start